jduffey1990/project-flashcards/README.md

 # Flashcard App

-This is a React-based web application for creating and studying flashcards. ***The deployed version of the app does not have a backend, so please look at the code to see the React implementation and logic.***
+This is a React-based web application for creating and studying flashcards.
- Enhancements to include a fully functional backend are planned for the future.

-You can view the deployed app [here](https://project-flashcards-sigma.vercel.app/).
+You can view the deployed app [here](https://flashcard-frontend-ud3h.onrender.com).

 ![homepage](img/homescreen.png)